-What is the HSV test for Herpes?
+What is the HSV test?

 Herpes is a skin ailment caused by the HSV herpes simplex virus.
 HSV produces painful blisters or ulcers all over the body.
 Types of Herpes Simplex Virus